Switchback Travel (Jason Hummel)

 Our current lineup of 17 ski pants reflects years of hands-on testing and feedback from our extensive freelancer network, trusted friends, and the online ski community.
 When we test ski pants and bibs, we evaluate performance by looking closely at metrics like protection and breathability, taking each pant into variable weather to see how it holds up in inclement conditions and venturing outside the ropes to gauge how well it dumps excess heat.
 We also pay attention to how each pant fares over the long term, noting any snags, tears, or broken components.
 We know that every skier is different, so we make an effort to ensure our list is well rounded with options for both resort and backcountry use that range in price from budget to premium.
 Since the market is ever-evolving, we revisit the guide frequently to ensure that it stays up-to-date with current offerings that score high marks in our testing.
 Of note: We've also put together dedicated lists of the best men's ski pants and best women's ski pants, which feature picks tailored for each gender.

-In general, modern ski pants are built with one of three types of shell fabric: hardshell, hardshell with mechanical stretch, or softshell.
-The type of fabric you opt for will depend on where you're skiing (we favor hardshells for resort use) and how much mobility you need (stretchy designs are great for mogul skiers and uphill enthusiasts).
-The vast majority of skiers will opt for a pant that uses hardshell or hardshell with integrated stretch, but we also briefly cover softshell pants below.
+Ski pants typically fall into one of three categories: hardshell, hardshell with mechanical stretch, or softshell.
+Your choice should align with where and how you ski: Hardshells are best for resort skiing, while stretchy fabrics are great for mogul skiing and uphill travel.
+The majority of skiers opt for a hardshell pant or hardshell with integrated stretch, but we also touch on softshell options below.

 Hardshell